 If questions remain after completing the decision tree, contact the IRB Chair.
 Complete the remaining steps if your project requires IRB approval.

-- Complete the online NIH Ethics Training.
-All investigators involved in a project must complete research ethics training and provide evidence of certification within the past three years.
+- All investigators involved in a project must complete research ethics training and provide evidence of certification within the past three years.
+Viterbo maintains a relationship with CITI Program to provide this service.

-- Download and read through the Virbatim User Guide (MS Word) and follow the instructions to create an account and learn how to navigate the site.
-You will need a Viterbo id # and e-mail address to create an account.
-If you do not have a Viterbo id or e-mail please contact the IRB Administrative Assistant to request an invitation to set up an account.
+- Download and read through the Virbatim User Guide (MS Word) and follow the instructions to create a Virbatim account and learn how to navigate the site.
+You will need your Viterbo ID number and e-mail address to create an account.

 - Wait patiently for a review of your application by assigned IRB committee members.
 Once the review is complete, the IRB Chair will evaluate the reviewer feedback and either submit approval of your project or post correspondence for you on the PI Correspondence page of your project in Virbatim.